dahlke/eklhad/web/data/blogs/2013-09-10-jquery-conference-austin.md

 - Think small.
 Think modular.
 Elements, cells, compounds, organisms.
 - Keep them decoupled.
 Subscribe and Respond.
 Communicate through events.
 - Observe and mediate.
-Bundle smaller moduls, provide a public api, direct references only go downward, each layer consumes lower-level events and publishes upwards.
+Bundle smaller modules, provide a public api, direct references only go downward, each layer consumes lower-level events and publishes upwards.
 - Make it testable.
 Does it perform operation or calculation?
 Is it part of the widget's public facing API?
 - Public functions should have unit tests, store prototypes in object namespaces, test logical functions separately.
 - *Summary:* _Only make componenets as large as they need to be.
 Keep them as decoupled as possible.
 Consume downwards, communicate upwards.
 Make functions and options granular and robust for potential overrides.
 Test, test, and test.
 Make every attempt to ensure backward compatibility._